UTDallasEPICS/UTDesign-Tool-Crib/README.md

 express-async-handler : used to handle calls to the backend from express the asynch way.

-also run npm init -y and npm i once for good measure.
+also cd server.js then run npm init -y and then cd .. back and run npm i once for good measure.

 now you've installed everything related to the front end and back end.